Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Integration of the Kadomtsev-Petviashvili hierarchy

-and By straightforward computation on the coefficients of the series, the first map $ \overline{\Psi}(A_t) \rightarrow \Psi_q(R)$ is a (smooth) morphism of Fr\"olicher algebra, which commutes with valuations $val_t$ and $val_q,$ and with integration of paths.
-Thus, identifying e.g. $t_1$ with $q$ in order to have a slice map to get the same properties, we get that $\Psi_q(R)$ is a regular Fr\"olicher algebra.
-In this way, with the same kind of arguments, the rest of the Lemma follows easily. \end{proof}
+and By straightforward computation on the coefficients of the series, the first map $ \overline{\Psi}(A_t) \rightarrow \Psi_q(R)$ is a (smooth) morphism of Fr\"olicher algebras which commutes with the valuations $val_t$ and $val_q,$ and with integration along paths.
+Thus, identifying as formal variables {\em e.g.,} $t_1$ with $q,$ we have slice maps